realartists/site-policy/Policies/guide-to-submitting-a-dmca-counter-notice.md

 4. ***Include the following statement: "I swear, under penalty of perjury, that I have a good-faith belief that the material was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled."***
 You may also choose to communicate the reasons why you believe there was a mistake or misidentification.
 If you think of your counter notice as a "note" to the complaining party, this is a chance to explain why they should not take the next step and file a lawsuit in response.
 This is yet another reason to work with a lawyer when submitting a counter notice.

-5. ***Include the following statement: "I consent to the jurisdiction of Federal District Court for the judicial district in which my address is located (if in the United States, otherwise the Northern District of California where GitHub is located), and I will accept service of process from the person who provided the DMCA notification or an agent of such person."***
+5. ***Include the following statement: "I consent to the jurisdiction of Federal District Court for the judicial district in which my address is located (if in the United States, otherwise the Northern District of California where Real Artists is located), and I will accept service of process from the person who provided the DMCA notification or an agent of such person."***

 6. **Include your physical or electronic signature.**

 ### How to Submit Your Counter Notice

-The fastest way to get a response is to enter your information and answer all the questions on our {{ site.data.variables.contact.contact_dmca }}.

-You can also send an email notification to <copyright@github.com>.
+You can send an email notification to <copyright@realartists.com>.
 You may include an attachment if you like, but please also include a plain-text version of your letter in the body of your message.

 If you must send your notice by physical mail, you can do that too, but it will take *substantially* longer for us to receive and respond to it—and the 10-14 day waiting period starts from when we *receive* your counter notice.
 Notices we receive via plain-text email have a much faster turnaround than PDF attachments or physical mail.
 If you still wish to mail us your notice, our physical address is:

 ```
-GitHub, Inc
+Real Artists, Inc.
 Attn: DMCA Agent
-88 Colin P Kelly Jr St
-San Francisco, CA. 94107
+PO Box 1267
+Palo Alto, CA 94302
 ```